laurensdewaele/tenso-mobile-app/app/lib/notes.md

-## Refactor added weight integer input  => allow for 0 values and doubles
-## New workout
+## Large prio

-- Keep the pages alive somehow? => state store in a provider that is just above the new workout section.
-## Validation needs to be on input field itself, not triggered on every input
-## Link up to database / SQL.
+- Link up to database / SQL.
+- Design screens for progress and the actual hang timer (don't forget to play sounds that notify you which grip and pocket is next).

-## Add board selection.
+- Add board selection.
 Only beastmaker1000 atm.
-## Add info button on most elements
-## Add open crimp

-## Smaller width screens
+- Implement a feedback button.

+## Medium prio

-Review the app on smaller and larger screens.
+- Review app on smaller and larger screens.

-## Implement a feedback button
+- Validation needs to be on input field itself, not triggered on every input
+- Add open crimp

+## Small prio

+- Add info button on most elements
-## Stop all globals (singletons as well)
+- Stop all globals (singletons as well).
+Do I have any?
-## Perf
-Performance seems acceptable at the moment.
-Except for the initial dialog.
-Try to convert as much as possible to consts.

-## Code todo
+- Check out perf.
 - Refactor keyboard screen.
 Now code is duplicated across settings screen and new workout.

-## Play sound that says which grip is next and which hold (pocket) is next.

-## Unhandled exception when rapidly closing and opening an accordion on the overview page.
+- Unhandled exception when rapidly closing and opening an accordion on the overview page.
   [VERBOSE-2:ui_dart_state.cc(157)] Unhandled Exception: This ticker was canceled: Ticker(created by _WorkoutOverviewCardState#45ee2(lifecycle state: created)) null